apankrat/notes/fast-case-conversion/README.md

 ## Taking care of index

-Smaller blocks sizes will have larger indexes that, most notably, will have **very** few distinct entries.
+As we've seen, smaller blocks sizes have larger indexes.
+We may also note that these indexes have very few distinct entries.

 The index for the block size of 32 is **2048 entries** with only **55** uniques and the index for the block size of 4 is **16384 entries** with only **78** uniques.

-A large array with massive redundancy.
+Large arrays with massive redundancy.
 This looks ... *familiar*.

-So what do we do with it?
-Compress it but of course!
+So let's compress them too!

-Not to confuse things, we'll refer to the index of this new compression as **jndex** and its blocks as **sequences**.
+For the sake of some clarity, we'll refer to the index of this new compression as **jndex** and its blocks as **sequences**.

-For each *block* size we take its index and iterate through different *sequence* sizes looking for the most compressible one.
-Here are the
+For each *block* size we take its index and iterate through different *sequence* sizes looking for the most compressible option.
+Here are the results:
-results:

     Index size  |  Uniques  |  ---------------  Best compression  --------------  |
                                Jndex size  |  Seq size  |  Unique seqs  |  Items